 |Draw Size:||96 Singles, 32 Doubles|

-The 2023 Hamburg Open tennis tournament will be held from the 23rd to the 30th of July 2023 with the WTA Hamburg tournament starting on the 23rd and finishing on the 29th of July while the ATP Hamburg tournament will start on the 24th and will finish on the 30th of July.
+The 2023 Hamburg Open tennis tournament was held from the 23rd to the 30th of July 2023 with the WTA Hamburg tournament starting on the 23rd and finishing on the 29th of July while the ATP Hamburg tournament started on the 24th and finished on the 30th of July.

-Tickets for the 2023 Hamburg Tennis tournament are now available to purchase through the tournament’s official website with adult ticket prices starting from €30.
+Tickets for the 2023 Hamburg Tennis tournament were available to purchase through the tournament’s official website with adult ticket prices starting from €30.

 ATP Hamburg Players